Kim Philby: Moscow

 Upon his arrival in Moscow in January 1963, Philby discovered that he was not a colonel in the KGB, as he had been led to believe.
 He was paid 500 roubles a month (the average Soviet salary in 1960 was Rbls 80.60 a month and Rbls 122 in 1970) and his family was not immediately able to join him in exile.
-Philby was under virtual house arrest, guarded, with all visitors screened by the KGB.
+Philby was under virtual house arrest and under guard, with all visitors screened by the KGB.
 It was ten years before he was given a minor role in the training of KGB recruits.
 Mikhail Lyubimov, his closest KGB contact, explained that this was to guard his safety, but later admitted that the real reason was the KGB's fear that Philby would return to London.

-Secret files released to the National Archives in late 2020 indicated that the UK government had intentionally conducted a campaign to keep Philby's spying confidential "to minimise political embarrassment" and prevent the publication of his memoirs, according to a report by The Guardian.
-Nonetheless, the information was publicized in 1967 when Philby granted an interview to Murray Sayle of The Times in Moscow.
+Secret files released to the National Archives in late 2020 indicated that the British government had intentionally conducted a campaign to keep Philby's spying confidential "to minimise political embarrassment" and prevent the publication of his memoirs, according to a report by The Guardian.
+Nonetheless, the information was publicized in 1967 when he granted an interview to Murray Sayle of The Times in Moscow.
 Philby confirmed that he had worked for the KGB and that "his purpose in life was to destroy imperialism".

-Philby occupied himself by writing his memoirs, which were published in the UK in 1968 under the title My Silent War; they were not published in the Soviet Union until 1980.
+In Moscow, Philby occupied himself by writing his memoirs, which were published in Britain in 1968 under the title My Silent War; they were not published in the Soviet Union until 1980.
 In the book, Philby says that his loyalties were always with the communists; he considered himself not to have been a double agent but "a straight penetration agent working in the Soviet interest".
-Philby continued to read The Times, which was not generally available in the USSR, listened to the BBC World Service, and was an avid follower of cricket.
+Philby continued to read The Times, which was not generally available in the USSR, listened to the BBC World Service and was an avid follower of cricket.